denten-books/plain-text/3-format.md

 and beyonsense are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul" [@khlebnikov_king_1990, 152].
-Shklovsky similarly defines *zaum* as "without words but with sound."
-He writes:
+Shklovsky similarly defines *zaum* as "without words but with sound," appealing to the senses rather than the intellect.
+He
+writes:

 > Thought and speech cannot keep up with inspired experience, and for this reason artists are free to express themselves not only in language of